Mapping the DeFi crime landscape: an evidence-based picture: Results

-The second strategy, market manipulation (\PActorFraudsterMainMarketManipulation/\%), referred to crime events in which DeFi perpetrators employed deceptive tactics to influence users to invest money in a project.
+The second strategy, market manipulation, referred to crime events in which DeFi perpetrators employed deceptive tactics to influence users to invest money in a project.
 These manipulative strategies led to illusory profitable trading or investment opportunities, which enabled perpetrators to profit at the expense of deceived participants.
-The only general tactic identified was misappropriation of funds (\PActorFraudsterMainMarketManipulationGeneralMisappropriationofFunds/\%).
+The only general tactic identified was misappropriation of funds.
 While rug pulls also rely on influencing users to invest in their token, misappropriation of funds does not require subsequent operations or malicious coding.
-Here, specific tactics included Ponzi schemes (\PActorFraudsterMainMarketManipulationGeneralMisappropriationofFundsSpecificPonziScheme/\%), initial coin offerings (ICO) and DEX offerings (IDO)/presale event scams (\PActorFraudsterMainMarketManipulationGeneralMisappropriationofFundsSpecificFraudulentPresaleandICO/\%), and embezzlement (\PActorFraudsterMainMarketManipulationGeneralMisappropriationofFundsSpecificEmbezzlement/\%).
-In these crimes, all or part of the funds invested were simply routed to the malicious DeFi actor's creator for personal gain.
+Again, the distribution of the strategies, general tactic and specific tactics are presented in Figure~\ref{fig:tax_actor_malicious}.